rachittshah/rachittshah.github.io/index.md

 - Google Season of Docs 2021 with HPX.
 - Associate with gradCapital.
 - Investment analyst with EMVC and Speciale Invest.

-## Current
 - Venture Capital Fellow at Blume Ventures.
 - Google Season of Docs 2022 with The R Foundation for Statistical Computing.

+## Current

 - Learning about system design for building reliable applications.
+And a bit of DSA.
 - Upskilling my Python, Go, R and C++ Skills.
 - Building [Offtrack](https://offtrack.world/)